 All-in-one 3D printers are somewhat rare, with few manufacturers trying their hand at mastering several tool processes and unifying them into one simple to use package.
 Of those that do, some give the appearance of curiosity-sating gadgets (that in actuality are perfectly suited to small jobs), while others are full-on productivity machines designed for the makerspace.

 Scroll on for a bigger picture of the all-in-one 3D printers out there.

 When the Snapmaker 3D printer went on Kickstarter, it was funded in a matter of days.
 Some five thousand backers gave $2,277,182 to the company for the development of this impressive little all-in-one 3D printer.

 The killer feature of this inexpensive all-in-one 3D printer is its interchangeable tool heads.
 The three function-giving modules can be swapped onto the Snapmaker’s X-axis rail for 3D printing, laser engraving, and CNC milling.

 The fused deposition modeling (FDM) 3D printing module accepts 1.75mm filament.
 The bed is heated (up to 100 degrees Celsius).
 But at only 125mm square and with a build height of 125mm, prints are rather limited in size.

 Ease of use seems to be a common theme for the Snapmaker.
 It makes use of a color touchscreen for operation, a simple assembly of few parts and comes bundled with the proprietary Snap3D software.
 Presumably, this is to ensure smooth operation switching between functions.

-The laser engraving module features a 1500 mW laser capable of burning designs into wood, leather and similar materials.
-In addition, the CNC milling module claims an adjustable spindle speed between 2,000 and 7,000 rpm.
+The laser engraving module features a 200 mW laser capable of burning designs into wood, leather and similar materials.
+In addition, the CNC milling module claims a spindle speed of 19,000 rpm.